chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ['red', 'blue']
 ```

-- If you trying to remove xyz element from list and that element is not present in the list python will generate error **"x is not in the list".**
+- If you trying to remove XYZ element from the list and that element is not present in the list python will generate error **"x is not in the list".**

 Example:
 ```python